GigiLoria5/AssistanceTickets-Polito-WA2-2023/server/README.md

     - Response: `200 OK` (success)
     - Error responses: `404 Not Found` (email not found), `422 Unprocessable Entity` (validation of email failed) or `500 Internal Server Error` (generic error)
-    - Response body: An object containing id, email, phone_number, surname, phone_number, address, city and country of the requested user or error message in case of error
+    - Response body: An object containing id, email, name, surname, phoneNumber, address, city and country of the requested user or error message in case of error

       ```